jupyter-book/mystmd/docs/execute-notebooks.md

 ## Overview

 :::{warning} MyST Execution is in Beta
 We are adding support for executing markdown notebooks and ipynb files, including inline execution.
 As we are adding this functionality we appreciate any feedback from the community on how it is working in your environments.
-Please add [issues](https://github.com/executablebooks/mystmd/issues/new) or join [Discord](https://discord.mystmd.org/) to give feedback.
+Please add [issues](https://github.com/executablebooks/MyST/issues/new) or join [Discord](https://discord.MyST.org/) to give feedback.
 :::

-The mystmd CLI can execute your notebooks and markdown files by passing the `--execute` flag to the `start` and `build` commands, i.e.:
+The MyST CLI can execute your notebooks and markdown files by passing the `--execute` flag to the `start` and `build` commands, i.e.:

 ```bash
 myst start --execute